mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Mission_Objectives.md

 this.missionObjectiveDefine = {
     default_photo_target_a = {
         photoId = 10, --Photo index:
-        addFirst = true,--If true, use a vertical photo.
-False if unassigned addSecond = false, --If false, use a horizontal photo.
-Confusing, I know.
+        addFirst = true,--If true, use a vertical photo on the left.
+False if unassigned addSecond = false, --If true, use a vertical photo on the right.
 False if unassigned isComplete = false, --Unused flag that doesn't do anything photoRadioName = "s0093_mirg0010", --Photo radio label
     },